-The concentration in early childhood studies is designed to offer interdisciplinary graduate education by combining coursework and applied research opportunities focused on areas within the field of early childhood studies including health, mental health, early education and care, early intervention, policy and law, and family and community-based social supports.
-Students have the unique opportunity to interact with faculty across disciplines who have diverse academic backgrounds and areas of research and expertise.
+The concentration in early childhood studies is designed to offer transdisciplinary graduate education by combining coursework and applied research opportunities focused on areas within the field of early childhood studies including health, mental health, early education and care, early intervention, policy and law, and family and community-based social supports.
+Students have the unique opportunity to interact with faculty with diverse academic backgrounds and areas of research and expertise across disciplines.

 Preparing Leaders in Early Childhood Studies and Implementation Science (PLECSIS)

 PLECSIS doctoral students engage in a variety of unique research, training and applied experiences necessary to prepare them to become the next generation of leaders and scholars in the field of early childhood.